Principles for corporate governance

 The Board of Directors has overall responsibility for ensuring that the Group has an effective system for management and internal control.
 This responsibility includes annually evaluating the financial reports it receives and stipulating the content and format of these reports to ensure their quality.
 This requirement means that the financial reporting must fulfil its purpose and comply with applicable accounting rules and other requirements incumbent on listed companies.
 The CFO annually reports on the Group's internal control work to the Board.

 Addtech builds and organises its business on the basis of decentralised responsibility for profitability and earnings.
 Internal control in a decentralised operation is founded on a firmly established process for defining goals and strategies for each operation.
 Internal directives and Board-approved policies convey defined decision-making channels, powers of authority and responsibilities.
-The financial and currency policy, reporting manual, treasury manual and instructions for each annual/quarterly accounts are the Group's primary financial policy documents.
+The financial policy, reporting manual and instructions for each annual/quarterly accounts are the Group's primary financial policy documents.
 A Group-wide reporting system with related analysis tools is used in the Group's annual/quarterly accounts process.
 At a more comprehensive level, all operations in the Addtech Group must comply with the Group's Code of Conduct.